omise/omise-android/README.md

 })
 ```

-The `Client` class will automatically dispatch the network call on an internal background thread, and will call listener methods on the thread that initially calls the `send` method.
+The `Client` class will automatically dispatch the network call on an internal background thread and call listener methods on the thread that initially calls the `send` method.

 ### Theme customization